 Esther enjoys working with children’s programming as well as exhibit design and had been volunteering with the programs at Myrtleville house since November 2016.
 In her spare time, Esther sews historically accurate 18th century clothing, and other hands-on hobbies and crafts.

-If you would like to Contact the Education Officer about programming, camps, or the Myrtleville House Museum call (519) 752 – 3216 or by email at email@example.com
+If you would like to Contact the Education Director about programming, camps, or the Myrtleville House Museum call (519) 752 – 3216 or by email at firstname.lastname@example.org

 Lillia Dockree – Senior and Adult Outreach Coordinator

-Lillia is in her fourth year as a History major at Laurier Brantford.
+Lillia graduated in 2021 with an Honours B.A. in History from Laurier Brantford.
 She attended Brantford Collegiate Institute and V.S for her high school years, and during that time completed a three month co-op position at the museum.
 Hired on as a summer student in July 2017, Lillia continued on as a full time staff member in the fall of that year, and spearheads the seniors outreach programming that the museum provides.
-Though she was born and raised in Brantford, once finished her degree, she hopes to move out west or up north to continue working in the heritage field.
-You can contact her by calling the museum at 519-752-2483 or by emailing firstname.lastname@example.org
+In her spare time, she enjoys crocheting and spending time with her cat.
+You can contact her by calling the museum at 519-752-2483 or by emailing email@example.com